 Yes, you can complete an application and request enrollment at any time during the calendar year.
 Please note, regardless of when your horse is enrolled, COVERAGE EXPIRES ON FEBRUARY 28th or February 29th in a leap year.

 Do I have to register my horse every year?

-You may select to auto-renew and with doctor approval coverage will not lapse.
+You may select to auto-renew and if the horse remains eligible with doctor approval coverage will not lapse.
 If you choose not to auto-renew then yes, you will have to complete an application each year.
-SHAREcare™ runs from March 1st to February 28th, or February 29th in a leap year, and regardless of enrollment date, all coverage expire at the end of February and needs to be renewed.
+SHAREcare™ runs from March 1st to February 28th or February 29th in a leap year, and regardless of enrollment date, all coverage expires at the end of February and needs renewal.